 Off-road: Larger deck size, wheels and trucks, and more motors make the off-road skateboards heavier and relatively harder to carry around and store.

 Urban: Less power provided by the motor means less speed of the skateboard, but do remember that the speed can be affected by many factor, such as the rider’s weight, road conditions, riding habits and so on.

 Off-road: They come with a powerful motor that can easily propel you to speeds far beyond what could be reached on a traditional board, without forcing you to compromise comfort or control as you would face on urban skateboards.

 Urban: The braking capability for urban skateboard is important but the braking requirement is less strict than off-road skateboards.
 If encountered emergency events, it’s possible to use foot braking.

-Off-road: Tougher riding environment requires an always-smooth braking system.
+Off-road: Tougher riding environment requires always-smooth braking system.
 The brakes apply gradually to guarantee a smooth stop every time.
-There are many unknown risks during off-road skateboarding, it’s extremely important to have the good braking ability.
+There are many unknown risks during off-road skateboarding, it’s extremely important to have good braking ability.

 Urban: Urban skateboards have smaller wheels, the center of gravity is lower to the ground, it’s more stable and good for you to maintain balance.

 Off-road: Larger wheels make for higher ground clearance.
 High clearance means that you will not be having problems on uneven terrain.